Whiting Memorial Community House

-Whiting Memorial Community House, also known as Whiting Community Center, is a historic community center located at Whiting, Lake County, Indiana.
+Whiting Memorial Community House, also known as Whiting Community Center, is a historic community center in Whiting, Indiana.
 It was built in 1923, and is a two-story, steel frame building faced in rough red brick and in an eclectic style.
 It has a hipped red tile roof, scattered gables and arches, and concrete bracket and medallion detailing.
-The building houses an auditorium, meeting rooms, an indoor track, gyms, lockers, a bowling alley, and swimming pool.
-It was built by the Standard Oil Company for the city of Whiting.
+The building houses an auditorium, meeting rooms, an indoor track, gyms, lockers, a bowling alley, and a swimming pool.
+The Standard Oil Company built it for the city of Whiting.

+The Whiting Memorial Community House was also the original home of the Whiting Ciesar All-Americans of both the Midwest Basketball Conference and the succeeding National Basketball League (back when the building was potentially originally named the Whiting Community Building) before the Ciesar All-Americans moved to Hammond, Indiana for their final few seasons of existence in the NBL.

 It was listed in the National Register of Historic Places in 1980.